lucky bamboo plants

 Pruning

-You can remove unhealthy or dying leaves on your lucky bamboo plant by cutting them off with a sharp, clean pair of pruning scissors.
+You can remove unhealthy or dead leaves on your lucky bamboo plant by cutting them off with a sharp, clean pair of pruning scissors.
 Of course, unhealthy leaves should be removed entirely as they will not survive if cut in half.

 If you wish to trim your lucky bamboo to neaten it, you can trim the leaf stalks to encourage denser regrowth and shorten the plant.
-Take care not to cut the stalks too close to the stem if you would like them to regrow.
+Take care not to cut the bamboo stalks too close to the stem if you would like them to regrow.
 Cutting an inch (2.5cm) or two from the main stem is recommended.

 To drastically shorten your plant, you may need to cut the main stem.
 Cut just above a node at a 90-degree angle with a clean sharp tool and the plant will sprout a new stalk from the node.